Deep Instance Segmentation with Automotive Radar Detection Points: Proposed Methods

+where $L_{\rm{SEM}}$ is the cross entropy loss for semantic segmentation, $L_{\rm{SHIFT}}$ is the loss for CSVs prediction and $\alpha>0$ is a corresponding weighting factor.

-where $\alpha>0$ is a weighting factor and $L_{SEM}$ is the cross entropy loss for semantic segmentation head.
-Here, the loss for prediction of CSVs is defined by $L_{SHIFT}=L_{CS}+L_{NIP}$, where $L_{CS}$ and $L_{NIP}$ are the Cosine Similarity (CS) loss and Normalized Inner Product (NIP) loss, respectively, calculated by
+Considering that the $l_2$ loss used in \cite{HAIS} only focuses on the length approximation, we propose to use the combination of the CS loss and NIP loss which minimize the difference in both angle and length between two vectors as $L_{\rm{SHIFT}}$.
+More specifically, the loss for prediction of CSVs is defined by $L_{\rm{SHIFT}}=L_{\rm{CS}}+L_{\rm{NIP}}$, where $L_{\rm{CS}}$ and $L_{\rm{NIP}}$ are the CS loss and NIP loss, respectively, calculated by